wp-plugins/copyright-licensing-tools/readme.txt

 3. An example of the print services dialog

 == Changelog ==

+= 1.10.1 =
+1. Do not display article tools on repubhub.icopyright.net content

 = 1.10 =
 1. Pricing optimizer to set prices